Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 2. Worms are even capable of replicating over user's network ( Called : *Internet worms*)
 3. Worms can also spread to others users in your contact list and copy themselves into every other user in the contact list, it copies itself into email attachments ( Called : *Email worms* ).
 ### Zombie & Botnets
+*Zombies* : These are the system which are already affected by some viruses and the attackers as fu